srnunio/gen_i18n/README.md

     - assets/i18n/locale/
 ```
 # Usage
-Run this command and this will result in the creation of the files:
+Running this command will result in the creation of the following files:

 - **i18n.dart** : a dart file will be generated in ***lib/i18n/***.
 This dart file will be responsible for interpreting the translation files
 ```